-For procurements above the competitive threshold (see Section 2.3.2 of this Handbook), after the Institution completes the procurement planning activities, the procurement official will coordinate the preparation of the solicitation document(s).
+For procurements above the competitive threshold (see Section 2.3.2 of this Handbook), after Institution completes the procurement planning activities, the contract manager will coordinate the preparation of the solicitation document(s).

-- Before attempting to draft a solicitation, purchasing personnel will review Applicable Laws and University Rules to identify each applicable requirement. - In addition, before Institution employees involved in the procurement begin work, the procurement official will obtain signed non-disclosure statements and conflict of interest statements from those employees.
+- Before attempting to draft a solicitation, purchasing personnel will review Applicable Laws and University Rules to identify each applicable requirement. - In addition, before Institution employees involved in the procurement begin work, the contract manager will obtain signed non-disclosure statements and conflict of interest statements from those employees.
 A Sample Non-Disclosure Statement is attached as APPENDIX 6.